natashaclerkin/maisigh-MS4/README.md

 Font Awesome icons have been used for this project.

 ### Color Scheme
 The Maisigh brand monochrome colour scheme was implemented along with pops of natural fashion blush, sea blue and sage green to reflect the Irish and environmentally-friendly green products represented throughout the site.
-The primary CTA's green and blank and the secondary CTA's are black and white.
+The primary CTA's green and black and the secondary CTA's are black and white.
 When the user hovers over the CTAs the colours are inverted to indicate the action they are about to take.
 I wanted to keep the colour palette simplistic and clean to allow for the imagery from the jewellery to stand out and inject the site with colour.
 However, the colour red is used for error messages or promotion content sitewide to captivate the user's attention.